State Tax Laws Allow for Plenty of Exemptions and Assistance9.24.15

 Add a Room, Get a Break

 Homeowners who add a new room, deck, or patio to their single-family homes may qualify for a three-year tax exemption on the value of those improvements, which is excellent news for affluent homeowners.
 To find out if your planned renovations will qualify for savings tax exemption, call your county assessor’s office and file an application.
 Applications generally must be filed before you begin improvements but after you’ve obtained the appropriate building permits.

 Energy-Efficient Homes Downsize Tax Bills

 Aligning with the Pacific Northwest’s environmentally conscious reputation, the Federal Housing Administration’s energy-efficient mortgage programs incentivize eco-friendly home improvements.
 These programs help buyers save money on utility bills by folding the cost of improvements into the purchase of their homes.
 These programs also include operational savings from the purchase of an energy-efficient home, and buyers may qualify for discounted loan fees or lower mortgage interest rates.

 With the combination of income tax exemptions, incentives, and credits available in Washington, you may be unsure which benefits apply to you.
-Terrie Cox, PC is an experienced, world-ranked realtor who is prepared to help answer your questions.
+Terrie Cox, RE/MAX Equity Group is an experienced, world-ranked realtor who is prepared to help answer your questions.
 Call or text Terrie directly at (360) 607-4100 to find the luxury home that fits your lifestyle.Income Tax Exemption, luxury home, Real Estate, Realtor